Welcome to How to Find Happiness, Lesson 8: How to Use Money to Buy Happiness.

 Financial Self-Confidence: 7 Easy Steps to Being a Financial Badass

-Using Positive Self-Talk to Overcome Money Shame
+Using Positive Self-Talk to Overcome Shame

-We can begin by using positive self-talk to help overcome our money shame.
+We can begin by using positive self-talk to help overcome our shame.
 When we have a negative internal thought about money, let’s replace it with a positive affirmation instead.
 “I make good financial decisions.”
 “I’m sensible in my spending.”
 “I have debts, but I’m on the road to financial security.”

 Remember that idea about creating a face to put with our own internal voice?

 Let’s give our internal money voice a face and a name.
-Perhaps it’s a coach who has given us good advice in the past, a money expert who we admire, or even just a kind friend or family member.
+Perhaps it’s a coach who has given us good advice in the past, a financial expert who we admire, or even just a kind friend or family member.
 Perhaps it’s Yoda!
 Whatever works.

-Money and Happiness: How to Make Good Money Decisions
+How to Make Good Decisions

-We talked about discovering our life purpose in an earlier post.
-The exercises for that week helped us describe our best future life.
 So, when we’re about to make a purchase, let’s ask ourselves – is this purchase consistent with my vision of a future life?
 Does it help me meet my short and long-term goals?

 As with most relationships, our relationship with money can be complicated.